 When The Encyclopedia of Practical Cookery was published in England in the 1890s, Queen Victoria had been the reigning monarch for more than 55 years.
-It was something of a golden age of domesticity, and ushered in a new style of dining.
-During this period, Eliza Acton also published her Modern Cookery for Private Families, which sold briskly and introduced some of the conventions of today’s cookbooks, like measurements and cooking times.
-Mrs Beeton’s Book of Household Management followed, remaining a best-seller for some 50 years.
+It was an age of domesticity: Eliza Acton also published her Modern Cookery for Private Families, which sold briskly and introduced some of the conventions of today’s cookbooks, like measurements and cooking times, and Mrs Beeton’s Book of Household Management followed, remaining a best-seller for some 50 years.

 In many respects, the format of the Encyclopedia is recognizable.
 It contains recipes, illustrations, and descriptions of food.
 Sometimes the measurements are more poetic than accurate: a recipe for “broad beans and cream” calls for “a lump of butter the size of a fowl’s egg.”